-Kroon Hall is home to the Yale School of Forestry and Environmental Science and it is all about timber.
+Kroon Hall is home to the Yale University School of Forestry and is all about timber.
 Many of the most accomplished foresters in the world have passed through its halls.
 It is only fitting that the forestry students be sheltered below a canopy of timber arches.